 Setting the PACE

-Since the invention of the skyscraper, New York City real estate developers have sought out creative ways to finance their construction costs.
-In the early 2000s, Commercial Mortgage Backed Securities (CMBS), or pools of mortgages bundled together, became all the rage.
-In the mid-2010s, developers turned to the cash-for-green card program EB-5 to fill gaps in their funding — it became so prevalent that some took to calling it the “crack cocaine of real estate financing.”
+Since the advent of the skyscraper, New York City real estate developers have sought creative ways to finance their construction.
+In the early 2000s, commercial mortgage-backed securities (CMBS), or stacks of mortgages bundled together, became all the rage.
+In the mid-2010s, developers turned to the cash-for-green card program EB-5 to fill gaps in their funding.
+It became so prevalent that some took to calling it the “crack cocaine of real estate financing.”

-C-PACE is quite different from these other forms of financing.
-It provides the upfront costs to a developer or landlord for making energy efficiency or renewable energy improvements such as adding LED lights, improving insulation or putting solar panels on a new or existing building.
+C-PACE is different.
+It provides the upfront costs to a developer or landlord for making energy-efficiency or renewable-energy improvements such as adding LED lights, improving insulation or putting solar panels on a new or existing building.
 And while C-PACE may sound like a loan, it’s not.
-The financing is paid back over time in the form of a special property-tax assessment.
+The financing is paid back over time through a special property-tax assessment.

-Since it’s recorded as a tax assessment, it requires legislation to be enacted by state and local governments.
-So far, 37 states including New York, as well as Washington, D.C., have passed legislation enabling C-PACE.
+Because it is recorded as a tax assessment, it requires legislation enacted by state and local governments.
+So far, 37 states including New York, as well as Washington, D.C., have passed laws enabling C-PACE.

 As of the end of 2020, total C-PACE investment surpassed $2 billion in the U.S., according to the industry trade group PACE Nation.
-About half of this investment financed energy efficiency projects, while about a fifth funded renewable energy projects and the remainder went to projects involving both as well as resiliency projects.
+About half of this investment financed energy-efficiency projects, about a fifth funded renewable-energy projects and the remainder went to projects involving both as well as resiliency efforts.

-Thus far, California has seen the bulk of the investment with $625 million in C-PACE financing, followed by Ohio with $376 million.
+California has seen the bulk of the investment, with $625 million in C-PACE financing, followed by Ohio with $376 million.

-In one of the most notable transactions thus far, The Prime Group secured $21.3 million in C-PACE financing from PACE provider CounterPointe Energy Partners to finance part of a conversion of a historic downtown Chicago building into a luxury hotel.
+In one of the most notable C-PACE transactions thus far, The Prime Group secured $21.3 million from CounterPointe Energy Partners to finance part of a conversion of a historic downtown Chicago building into a luxury hotel.

 For developers, C-PACE has important advantages.
-Not only can it be used to fund needed energy efficiency projects, but it can be an alternative to costlier types of financing.
+Not only can it be used to improve energy efficiency, but it can be an alternative to costlier types of financing.

-With interest rates around 5 percent, it is significantly cheaper than mezzanine financing, which runs around 10 percent.
+Its interest rates of around 5 percent are about half those of mezzanine financing.
 It is also offered at a fixed rate at terms of up to 30 years.